chenghe-take/GSMiner/README.md

   ### Step 3: Adjust the threshold

-Since the algorithm can be a parameter-free method, it is not necessary to adust the threshold.
+Since the method of the algorithm can be parameter-free, it is not necessary to adust the threshold.
 If you would like adjust the JS divergence threshold, you can open `AlgoGSMiner.java` and find

 - **minJS**: the threshold for the JS divergence.
 The default value is 0.5.